-I was born and raised in Portland, OR.
-The city of Portland is not the most religious of cities and in fact it was in that area of America that I encountered more atheism and apathy toward God than at any other place in my life.
+I was born and raised in Portland, Oregon.
+The city of Portland is not the most religious of cities and, in fact, it was in that area of America that I encountered more atheism and apathy toward God than at any other place in my life.
 I should know, for I was once a self-avowed atheist.

 My family was not particularly religious either, with the exception of my mother who was Russian Orthodox and a born-again Christian.
-She had been led to the Lord early in her life and as a small child she would read the Bible to my sister and I and pray with us.
-I still have memories of her watching over me as I prayed with her own eyes closed.
+She had been led to the Lord early in her life and she would read the Bible to my sister and I and pray with us when we were young.
+I still have memories of her watching over me as I prayed, with her own eyes closed.
 I often wonder if she was just listening or if she was also praying.

-Because the nearest Russian Orthodox Church near my home was on the other side of the city, and because my own father was opposed to organized religion of any kind, my mother was never able to go to church and neither were my sister and I. Thus, religion as I grew older was more of a past-time than a present activity.
-Most of the rest of my family was Roman Catholic and I was familiar enough with Roman Catholicism to accept it as my own faith.
+Because the nearest Russian Orthodox Church to my home was on the other side of the city, and because my own father was opposed to organized religion of any kind, my mother was never able to go to church and neither were my sister and me.
+Thus, religion as I grew older was more of a past time than a present activity.
+Most of the rest of my family was Roman Catholic, and I was familiar enough with Roman Catholicism to accept it as my own faith.

-The first thing that I noticed was a picture of Jesus Christ with his hands on top of the head of the Apostle John ordaining him.
+The first thing that I noticed was a picture of Jesus Christ with his hands on the top of the head of the Apostle John, ordaining him.
 It was a powerful picture.
 I read about Nephi and his rebellious brothers, about Enos’ amazing conversion, about Abinidi dying a martyr’s death because of the wickedness of King Noah.
 I read about Alma the younger, Mormon, Moroni and many others.
-I read about Jesus Christ coming to the New World after his resurrection to visit his “other sheep” and about how after only a few chapters the people became wicked again only to descend into an all out war that would lead to the destruction of an entire people.
+I read about Jesus Christ coming to the New World after His resurrection to visit His “other sheep,” and about how after only a few chapters, the people became wicked again only to descend into an all-out war that would lead to the destruction of an entire people.
 It was only after nine years of reading this book on a daily basis that I realized that it was only stories.
 The individuals may have been described as men of great faith, but they were also men who never existed and men who preached a different gospel than that of the Holy Bible.

 Fast forward to July 1998.
-I receive what every 19-year-old Mormon desires, my own mission call.
+I received what every 19-year-old Mormon desires, my own mission call.
 I was to serve for two years in New York City and I was to speak the Russian language.
-It was a shock to me and my family because I spoke German, not Russian and so learning a new language was going to naturally be a new experience for me.
+It was a shock to me and my family because I spoke German, not Russian, and so learning a new language was going to, naturally, be a new experience for me.
 I was eager but nervous.

 “Have you been saved?” the art gallery worker asked me in my second full day here.
 That was literally the first question I was asked in this city.
 I knew this was not Utah anymore.

 The first church I visited after getting saved was the local LDS Ward.
-I felt like I should tell them what had happened to me and I told a few people and I did not get the reaction I thought I would.
-One would have thought that I had revealed myself as the Anti-Christ himself based on the looks I got.
+I felt like I should tell them what had happened to me and I told a few people; I did not get the reaction I thought I would.
+One would have thought that I had revealed myself as the Antichrist himself, based on the looks I got.
 I kept going for several weeks but each week I found myself disagreeing more and more with what was being said from the pulpit.
 I decided to join another church and then the search began.

 I looked through the yellow pages to try to find a church.
 I left message after message and only one pastor returned my call.
 He was a Methodist pastor in a nearby church.
 We spoke for an hour and he asked to meet me face to face, which we did a few days later.
 He enrolled me in a class called Alpha, which helped me understand the basics of the Christian faith, and I eventually was baptized.

-In late May of 2004, I began the process to receive a pastoral certificate and ordination in the Methodist Church.
+In late May of 2004, I began the process of receiving a pastoral certificate and ordination in the Methodist Church.
 I am eager each day to serve the Lord.
-I still have a full-time job at a local internet company and have turned that job into a place of ministry as well, following the advice of Paul in Colossians 3:23… “Work hard and cheerfully at whatever you do, as though you were working for the Lord rather than for people.”
+I have a full-time job at a local internet company and have turned that job into a place of ministry as well, following the advice of Paul in Colossians 3:23: “Work hard and cheerfully at whatever you do, as though you were working for the Lord rather than for people.”